-OD motorcycles were built by Willi Ostner in Dresden, a small manufacturer who produced expensive machines of high quality in from 1927 to 1935.
+OD motorcycles were built by Willy Ostner in Dresden, a small manufacturer who produced expensive machines of high quality in from 1927 to 1935*.

-Willy was a capable businessman and his brother Carl Ostner, a motorcycle racer and frame specialist were joined in 1925 by Herr Pobel, a mechanical engineer.
+Willy Ostner was a capable businessman and his brother Carl a motorcycle racer and frame specialist.
+They were joined in 1925 by Herr Pobel, a mechanical engineer.

 Mon Nov 20 2006